Raverstern/my-config-files/README.md

 # My Vim Files
+Friday, 17.
+June 2016 11:00PM

 This repo stores my Vim configuration files.
-Storing Vim files by this way can easily synchronize my Vim environment into new machines.

-For installing easily, I write the following guidance.

-## Things will be installed
+## Plugins
+### Installed by the Shell script, no auto-maintainance
-- Vundle
+- Vundle (managed by itself after installation)
+- Taglist 4.6 (Up to 4.5 in Github, lack of maintainance)
+- Some vimscript files of mine
+### Installed and maintained by Vundle
-- YouCompleteMe
+- YouCompleteMe (Need further compilation, read its [website][1])
-- GNU ARM assembly syntax files
+- GNU ARM assembly syntax highlighting
-- Taglist 4.6
 - NERDTree
-- winmanager.vim
+- nerdtree-git-plugin
+- winmanager 2.35 (Need to be patched to solve its incompatibility with NERDTree)
-- Buffer Explorer
+- bufexplorer
 - AirLine
+- AirLine Themes
-- Molokai (Theme, only for GUI)
+- Molokai (ColorTheme, only for GUI)
-- Some vimscript files of mine
+- fugitive.vim
+- rainbow parentheses
+- Tabular

 ## Dependency
 ###Vim 7.4 or above